life-itself/research/projects/embodying-collective-transformation.md

 🚧 This page is in progress.
 ## Publications

-- Karl Steyaert, Jocelyn Ames, Catherine Tran, and Nadine Helm
+- Karl Steyaert, Jocelyn Ames, Catherine Tran and Nadine Helm, [[../publications/embodying-collective-transformation-report|'Embodying Collective Transformation: Learnings from a 3-month experiment in creating conscious community']] (2024)

 ## Background